Israeli "idol" judge indicted in strongarm case

 Tsanani's arrest two weeks ago stunned the Israeli entertainment world, but parts of the indictment dealing directly with the singing competition could prove even more disturbing to fans.

-Prosecutors alleged the judge awarded points to one contestant -- who did not win -- in accordance with a text message she received from tne enforcer during a live broadcast of the show.
+Prosecutors alleged the judge awarded points to one contestant -- who did not win -- in accordance with a text message she received from the enforcer during a live broadcast of the show.

-And, the indictment said, Tsanani also did her enforcer a favor by making a friendly reference, during the show, to a convict watching the program in prison.
+And, the indictment said, Tsanani also did her enforcer a favour by making a friendly reference, during the show, to a convict watching the program in prison.

 (Writing by Jeffrey Heller, editing by Tim Pearce)